 “This legislation marks a really significant step in supporting cleaner and safer choices for the use of biomass and other solid fuels.
 By phasing out the fuels that are known to emit high levels of particulates damaging to health and the environment, in favour of safer and cleaner biomass and other solid fuels, the industry can help customers to reduce pollution and maximise heat efficiency.
 This is something that HETAS and our colleagues in Woodsure have been working towards for many years.”

-The new legislation, once approved, will come into force from 1 May 2021.
+The Air Quality (Domestic Solid Fuels Standards) (England) Regulations 2020, once approved, will come into force from 1 May 2021.

 The Regulations will phase out the supply of: